40 Years Ago: Keith Moon Dies

 Moon was born on Aug.
 23, 1946.
 By the time he was in his teens, was already turning heads as a drummer.
 His joining the Who was nothing short of perfect.
 He added a much needed component to their equation, acting as the comic foil to the often very serious Pete Townshend.
 Moon's drumming style gave the music the chaotic edge it needed to stand out from the Who's contemporaries.

-Unlike the subtle, yet effective, approach of contemporaries like Charlie Watts or the rock solid Ringo Starr, Moon took an entirely different sensibility to the drum kit, inspiring countless future musicians along the way.
-Add in bassist extraordinaire John Entwistle, and the Who had themselves a rhythm section with the range of an orchestra.
+Unlike the subtle, yet effective, approach of contemporaries like Charlie Watts or Ringo Starr, Moon took an entirely different sensibility to the drum kit, inspiring countless future musicians along the way.
+Add bassist John Entwistle, and the Who had themselves a rhythm section with the range of an orchestra.

 "He was never going to grow old gracefully," said manager Bill Curbishley, "I don't think he was destined to make old bones.
 I suppose he was designed in such a way to be remembered as he was."

 Sadly, the band had just begun a new chapter in their career with the release of the Who Are You album just weeks prior to Moon's death.
 At the time, fans cryptically noted that on the cover, Moon is sitting on a chair that has the words "Not To Be Taken Away" stenciled on it.

 A madman behind, and away from the drum kit, he didn't earn the nickname 'Moon the Loon' for nothing.
 The tales of his crazed behavior is the stuff of legend, but 32 was far too young for him to have checked out.